Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Division by zero warning when viewing the results of a poll without votes
 * Fixed: Added missing translation strings
 * Changed: Select ad randomly if multiple ads are defined for a specific location = 1.14.7 =